Renda02/Renda02/README.md

 ## Hi there 👋 , I'm Rendani.

-A Technical writer with over 2 years experience in software development.
-I am passionate about audience-centric documetation.
+I am a technical writer with over two years of software development experience; before that, I was in Quality Management for over three years.
+I am passionate about audience-centric documentation

 - 🔭 I’m currently learning API docs and OPENAPI.
 - 👯 I’m looking to collaborate on open-source projects.